Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Real data examples

 \section{Real data examples}

 Here we present the application of our proposed robust inference methodologies to fit the MM model \eqref{mmnlr} to some interesting real-life datasets, and compare them with the fits obtained by the existing robust estimators (except for the MOM estimator for the reason discussed in Section \ref{Simulation Studies}).
+In this section, two examples are presented having strong outlier effect, \btxt{and two additional examples with mild or no outliers are discussed in Web Appendix D. For computing the MDPDEs in all these data examples, we have again minimized the objective function in \eqref{Hnlr} using \texttt{optim} in \texttt{R} (with the BFGS method); several initial values around the LSE are tried, and the estimate leading to the minimum value of the objective function is finalized and reported.}

-However, for real data, we are unaware of the exact amount of contaminated observations and hence the prediction accuracy of a fitted model is assessed by the $p\%$ trimmed average prediction error (TAPE), obtained after the largest $p\%$ prediction errors (squared residuals) are being trimmed.
+Further, since we are unaware of the exact amount of contaminated observations for these datasets, the prediction accuracy of the fitted model is assessed by the $p\%$ trimmed average prediction error (TAPE), obtained after the largest $p\%$ prediction errors (squared residuals) are being trimmed.
+We have reported the results with 30\% trimming as a conservative choice of $p$ for the two datasets with strong outlier effects, and 20\% trimming for the others having milder contamination.